 Welcome to the vibrant capital of Kerala!
-Trivandrum houses the Sri Padmanabhaswamy Temple, the richest temple in the world and the first IT park in India, Technopark, which makes it an interesting mix of tradition and modernity.
+Trivandrum houses the Sri Padmanabhaswamy Temple, the richest temple in the world, and the first IT park in India, Technopark, which makes it an interesting mix of tradition and modernity.

-If you are looking for an enchanting combination of experiences ranging from adventure to history to love for scenic places, Trivandrum is the right place!
+If you are looking for an enchanting combination of experiences ranging from adventure to history to a love for scenic places, Trivandrum is the right place!

-Best tourist places in Trivandrum – Sri Padmanabhaswamy Temple: According to the Bhagavad Gita, the great Balarama visited the temple, bathed Padmatheertham and made offerings to the Lord.
+Best tourist places in Trivandrum – Sri Padmanabhaswamy Temple: According to the Bhagavad Gita, the great Balarama visited the temple, bathed Padmatheertham, and made offerings to the Lord.

-Visitors must follow a strict dress code to enter the temple.
+Visitors must follow a strict dress’ code to enter the temple.

 Kuthiramalika Palace Museum: The museum is based on Indo-Saracen architectural styles and one of the most visited natural history and art museums in India.

 It also has one of the oldest zoos in its premises which is a pleasure for children and adults.

 Shankumugham Beach: The beach is located near Trivandrum airport and is well known for its pristine waters and sentimental sunsets.

 Kuthiramalika: The residence of the great Maharaja Swathi Thirunal stands as an iconic monument in the history of Kerala.